Search engine scraping: Programming languages

 When developing a scraper for a search engine, almost any programming language can be used.
 Although, depending on performance requirements, some languages will be favorable.

-PHP is a commonly used language to write scraping scripts for websites or backend services, since it has powerful capabilities built-in (DOM parsers, libcURL); however, its memory usage is typically 10 times the factor of a similar C/C++ code.
+PHP is a commonly used language to write scraping scripts for websites or backend services, since it has powerful capabilities built-in (DOM parsers, libcURL)..
 Ruby on Rails as well as Python are also frequently used to automated scraping jobs.

 Additionally, bash scripting can be used together with cURL as a command line tool to scrape a search engine.

 Legal

 When scraping websites and services the legal part is often a big concern for companies, for web scraping it greatly depends on the country a scraping user/company is from as well as which data or website is being scraped.
 With many different court rulings all over the world.

 However, when it comes to scraping search engines the situation is different, search engines usually do not list intellectual property as they just repeat or summarize information they scraped from other websites.

 The largest public known incident of a search engine being scraped happened in 2011 when Microsoft was caught scraping unknown keywords from Google for their own, rather new Bing service, but even this incident did not result in a court case.